nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 - `clear confirm` clears all entries from the address book.
-  ![result for 'clear confirm'](images/clearconfirm.png) _Figure 15: Example of using the `clear confirm` command to delete all entries in CareLink_
+  ![result for 'clear confirm'](images/clearconfirm.png) _Figure 15: Example of using the `clear confirm` command to clear all entries in CareLink_

 - `clear` without `confirm` will prompt the user to include the confirmation keyword.
   ![result for 'clear'](images/clear.png)